 Choosing an optimal grid resolution for scenes is difficult.
 A finer grid yields fewer ray-triangle intersection tests, but leads to more traversal steps.
 A coarser grid reduces the number of traversal steps, but increases the number of ray-triangle intersection tests.
 We attempt to keep voxels near cubical shape, and specify grid resolution by the minimal grid dimension acceptable along any dimension of the scene bounding box.
 For the bunny, our minimal grid dimension is 64, yielding a final resolution of $98 \times 64 \times 163$ .
-For the larger Soda Hall and forest models, this minimal dimension is 128, yielding grid resolutions of $250 \times 198 \times 128$ and $581 \times 128 \times 581$ respectively.
+For the larger Soda Hall and forest models, this minimal dimension is 128, yielding grid resolutions of $98 \times 64 \times 163$ and $581 \times 128 \times 581$ respectively.
+For the large scenes, the total number of voxels represented is approaching feasible limitations of graphics hardware.
 These resolutions allow our algorithms to spend equal amounts of time in the traversal and intersection kernels.